Revised New Jerusalem Bible: Principles of revision

 Another notable change is that it uses a modification of the Revised Grail Psalter for the Psalms rather than its own rendering.

 Both The Jerusalem Bible and The New Jerusalem Bible were notable for their extensive footnotes.
 By comparison, the RNJB has far fewer and different notes from the previous versions, using instead the footnotes Wansbrough wrote for the 2007 CTS New Catholic Bible.
+The 2019 Revised New Jerusalem Bible (RNJB) Reader’s Edition is a version designed for distraction-free reading by completely removing all footnotes.

+The RNJB is a translation of singular importance because it remains entirely rooted in the Catholic intellectual tradition, independent of the ecumenical and evangelical committees that dominate the American biblical landscape.

 Endorsement

 The RNJB Bible text, introductions, and footnotes all carry the Nihil Obstat of Father John Hemer, Censor Deputatus, Appointed by the Department for Christian Life and Worship and the Imprimatur of the Archbishop George Stack, chairman, Department for Christian Life and Worship, a declaration that, for Catholics, the contents are "considered to be free from doctrinal or moral error."

 Adoption

 In July 2021 the bishops' conferences of Australia and New Zealand stated that they would use the Revised New Jerusalem Bible as the basis for their new lectionary.
 Their previous lectionary had been based on the Jerusalem Bible.
 Stephen Lowe, the bishop of Hamilton and Secretary of the New Zealand Catholic Bishops' Conference, said that they had debated between adopting the English Standard Version Catholic Edition (ESV-CE) or the RNJB but had settled on the RNJB because it "uses inclusive language, and is based on the Jerusalem Bible translation, that is the current approved lectionary for New Zealand".

 The Revised New Jerusalem Bible was authorized for use in the worship of the Episcopal Church at the 80th General Convention in 2022.